 In my previous post on chezmoi I gave an introduction on the

 basic setup and usage.
-There is a lot more you can do with chezmoi
+There is a lot more you can do with chezmoi, particularly

 if you’re using it across different computers you use.
 For example, maybe you